Connect (IVC)

 Key Principles for Success

-• When asking questions during class, wait until students answer (it might take students a little longer to answer while they come up with an answer and turn on their microphones).
+• When asking questions during class, wait a little longer than you would in a traditional classroom as it might take students a little longer to answer while they come up with an answer and turn on their microphones.

 Relevant Articles